Tokuhisa1/intro-javascript-discussion-questions-dumbo-web-071618/README.md

 ## Note - DON'T GOOGLE

 For this exercise, it's very important that you don't google or look anything up.
-The point here is to pracitice reasoning about code.
+The point here is to practice reasoning about code.
 Look at the code, see what it returns, and you can figure out the whys and the hows.